Breaking the Simplification Bottleneck in Amortized Neural Symbolic Regression: Method

 \subsection{Inference}

-We opt for autoregressive softmax sampling to generate candidate skeletons $\hat{\bar{\bm{\tau}}} \sim p(\hat{\bar{\bm{\tau}}}|\mathcal{D})$ at inference time and encourage diversity by capturing the multi-modal nature of the posterior distribution of expressions.
-Integer multiplication and division operator tokens in $\bar{\bm{\tau}}$ are replaced with multiplications by free constants at a slightly increased optimization cost to allow for fine-grained numerical optimization of the expression, e.g. $[..., \text{\token{mult2}}, \text{\token{$\cdot$}}, ...] \to [..., \text{\token{*}}, \text{\token{$\diamond$}}, \text{\token{$\cdot$}}, ...]$.
-All generated skeletons are then simplified with SimpliPy ($L_\text{max} = 4$), deduplicated symbolically, and compiled before their constants are optimized with the Levenberg-Marquardt algorithm \cite{Levenberg1944AMF, marquardt1963} under a least-squares objective using SciPy.optimize.curve\_fit \cite{SciPy-NMeth2020}, yielding optimized expressions $\hat{\bm{\tau}}$.
-Optimizations are run in parallel on multiple CPU cores and are restarted 8 times with initial values sampled from $c_0 \sim \mathcal{N}(0, \sigma=5)$, matching the training prior.
+\camready{ The posterior $p(\bm{\bar{\tau}} \given \mathcal{D})$ is multi-modal, meaning that multiple distinct functional hypotheses and forms can fit the same data.
+For diverse candidate generation and better exploration, we replace beam search with softmax sampling and draw $K$ \emph{independent} candidate skeletons $\bm{\bar{\tau}}_k \sim p_{\hat{\theta}}(\bm{\bar{\tau}} \given \mathcal{D})$. } Integer multiplication and division operator tokens in $\bm{\bar{\tau}}$ are replaced with multiplications by free constants at a slightly increased optimization cost to allow for fine-grained numerical optimization of the expression, e.g. $[..., \text{\token{mult2}}, \text{\token{$\cdot$}}, ...] \to [..., \text{\token{*}}, \text{\token{$\diamond$}}, \text{\token{$\cdot$}}, ...]$.
+All generated skeletons are then simplified with SimpliPy ($L_\text{max} = 4$), deduplicated symbolically, and compiled before their constants are optimized with the Levenberg--Marquardt algorithm \cite{Levenberg1944AMF, marquardt1963} under a least-squares objective using SciPy.optimize.curve\_fit \cite{SciPy-NMeth2020}, yielding optimized expressions $\bm{\hat{\tau}}$. \camready{Empirically, LM achieves ${\sim}10$\,pp higher vNRR than BFGS \cite{broyden1970, fletcher1970, goldfarb1970, shanno1970} on \textsc{FastSRB} at matched compute (Appendix~\ref{app:refiner_choice}).} Optimizations are run in parallel on multiple CPU cores and are restarted 8 times with initial values sampled from $c_0 \sim \mathcal{N}(0, \sigma=5)$, matching the training prior.
 Inspired by many other methods \cite{biggio2021neural, cranmer2023interpretablemachinelearningscience}, the predicted expressions are then sorted by their fit quality and a parsimony regularization

-where $\text{FVU}(\hat{\bm{\tau}})$ is the fraction of variance unexplained (Equation \ref{eq:fvu}) achieved by an expression $\hat{\bm{\tau}}$, and $\gamma$ is a small constant penalizing the complexity of a predicted expression.
-Thus, an expression $\hat{\bm{\tau}}_b$ is considered better than an expression $\hat{\bm{\tau}}_a$ if
+where $\text{FVU}(\bm{\hat{\tau}})$ is the fraction of variance unexplained (Equation \ref{eq:fvu}) achieved by an expression $\bm{\hat{\tau}}$, and $\gamma$ is a small constant penalizing the complexity of a predicted expression.
+Thus, an expression $\bm{\hat{\tau}}_b$ is considered better than an expression $\bm{\hat{\tau}}_a$ if

 By default, we set $\gamma = 0.05$, meaning that each additional symbol should decrease the FVU by $11\%$ relative to the expression without that symbol.